anonymmized/BashGuard/README.md

     bashguard \
     bashguard analyze
 ```

 This:

 1. Mounts your .bash_history into the container,
 2. Saves output to ./reports/report.json,
 3. Uses isolated environment (no impact on host system).

 ## 🧪 Run Manually Inside the Container

 You can also enter the container manually and run commands interactively:

 ```bash
 docker run -it --rm bashguard bash
 ```

 Then execute:

 ```bash
 bashguard analyze
 ```

+---
+---

 ## 🚀 Usage

 ### Analyze terminal history:

 ```bash
 bashguard analyze -fs 5 --report-format -o reports
 ```

 ### Available Options:

-1) -f:--file            Use a custom history file instead of default .bash_history or .zsh_history
+1) -f or --file  ->  Use a custom history file instead of default .bash_history or .zsh_history
-2) -fs:--filter-score   Show only commands with a risk score equal or higher than this value
+2) -fs or --filter-score  ->  Show only commands with a risk score equal or higher than this value
-3) --report-format json/markdown         Save output as JSON or MARKDOWN
+3) --report-format (json/markdown)  ->  Save output as JSON or MARKDOWN
-4) -o:--output          Specify output directory for report file
+4) -o:--output  ->  Specify output directory for report file

 Example:

 ```bash
 bashguard analyze --filter-score 7 --report-format -o ./reports
 ```

 This will:

-⚪️ scan your shell history,
+- scan your shell history,
-⚪️ filter out anything below score 7,
+- filter out anything below score 7,
-⚪️ save the report in ./reports/report.json.
+- save the report in ./reports/report.json.

+---

 ## 📁 Core Modules

 ### core/history_parser.py

-Parses .bash_history or .zsh_history files, strips timestamps (in Zsh), and returns clean list of commands.
+##### Parses .bash_history or .zsh_history files, strips timestamps (in Zsh), and returns clean list of commands.

 ### core/risk_analyzer.py

-Analyzes each command against a set of suspicious patterns (like wget, sudo su, rm ~/.bash_history, etc.) and assigns a risk score.
+##### Analyzes each command against a set of suspicious patterns (like wget, sudo su, rm ~/.bash_history, etc.) and assigns a risk score.

 ### core/reporter.py

-Outputs results to the terminal with color-coded severity levels and saves them in JSON/MARKDOWN format.
+##### Outputs results to the terminal with color-coded severity levels and saves them in JSON/MARKDOWN format.

 ## 🖥️ Scripts

 ### scripts/install.sh

-Installs Python dependencies (colorama) on your system.
+##### Installs Python dependencies (colorama) on your system.

 Usage:

 ```bash
 chmod +x scripts/install.sh
 ./scripts/install.sh